-Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems
+Sicklethorn Asparagus (Asparagus falcatus) Care Indoors; Water, Light, Soil, Propagation

-Sicklethorn Asparagus (Asparagus falcatus) blossoms in medium to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding in the growing period.
+Sicklethorn Asparagus (Asparagus falcatus) thrives in medium to bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soils coupled with weekly feeding in the growing period.

-Asparagus falcatus also called Sicklethorn Fern, Large Forest Asparagus or Sickle-leaved Asparagus is among the popular ornamental Asparagus ferns which bears sickle-shaped 'leaves' and the stems are distinctly prickly, hence the common name, 'Sicklethorn Asparagus'.
+Asparagus falcatus also called Sicklethorn Fern, Large Forest Asparagus or Sickle-leaved Asparagus is among the ornamental Asparagus ferns, and bears sickle-shaped 'leaves' and distinctly, prickly stems, hence the common name, 'Sicklethorn Asparagus'.

 Large Forest Asparagus is a large, thorny, climbing plant whose 'leaves' (not true leaves) are dark-green, thin, curved and about 2 inches long.

-Though commonly called a fern, Sicklethorn Fern is not among the True Ferns as it is much easier to grow than true ferns.
+Though commonly called a fern, Sicklethorn Fern is not a True Fern as it is much easier to grow than true ferns.
 It adapts well to wide variations in light, heat and watering frequency.

 Asparagus falcatus, Sicklethorn Asparagus, Sicklethorn Fern